gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 **The solution (Kripkenstein):**

-Saul Kripke's influential interpretation: there is no fact about meaning — but there is a communal practice.
+Saul Kripke's influential interpretation: there is no fact about meaning, but there is a communal practice.

-We count someone as following a rule when they agree with the rest of us — when their responses fit the community's expectations.
+We count someone as following a rule when they agree with the rest of us, when their responses fit the community's expectations.

 Meaning is not private fact.